xannythepleb/TracklistGrabber/README.md

 # TracklistGrabber

-This Python script uses the MusicBrainz API to fetch the track list of a specific album given the artist's name and the album title.
+This creatively named Python script uses the MusicBrainz API to fetch a numbered track list of a specific album given the artist's name and the album title.
 It's a simple yet effective tool for music enthusiasts and developers interested in integrating music data into their projects.

 ## Prerequisites